March 26, 2025|

 • 0

-I chatted with a frustrated mom today.
-She was lamenting the fact that her teens are “just impossible!”
+Today, I had the distinct honor of speaking to a mother mid-parenting breakdown.
+She insisted her teenagers had reached new levels of impossibility—levels, I might add, previously only charted by toddlers.
 As she described the precise actions that were making her crazy, I couldn’t help but smile.
-I reminded her, ever so gently, that we used to have this same conversation roughly ten years ago when her children were toddlers and were driving her insane.
+I reminded her—gently, like a crowbar—that we’d had this exact conversation a decade ago, only with more diapers and fewer door slams.
 She had forgotten that she can use the same simple measures today that she used back then.

-After all, toddlers and teenagers are very similar.
+Toddlers and teenagers share more traits than either would care to admit: loathing alarms, unpredictable emotional whiplash, and a firm belief that if they can’t see you, you don’t exist.
 For example, they are in a developmental phase when they do NOT like to be awakened.
 They are definitely pushing the boundaries of their independence, but will, without warning, suddenly become very clingy and needy again.
 And they think that if they pull their hat/hoodie/hair over their eyes, YOU can’t see THEM.

 Ahhh, but we do, and we know just how to address the issues they cause with their return to a “bungee cord lifestyle.”
-Let them decide for themselves whenever you can.
-If they mess up, if at all possible, allow a do-over.
-When not possible, do not allow them to avoid the consequences of their occasional bad choices, but help them through it.
+Let them choose.
+Let them fail.
+Help them mop up the mess, ideally with less eye-rolling than you managed last time.
 It really can be nearly as simple now as it was back then.

 Category: Parenting